LineChan/push_swap/README.md

 The instruction is ignored if the instruction cannot be executed (for instance if the stack is empty).

-Allowed functions : write, malloc, free, exit
+Allowed functions : write, read, malloc, free, exit

 ### Libraries :books:
 - **libft** : personnal library with functions from libc and printf from stdin
 - **libst** : personnal library with a set of tools to manipulate Linux-like linked lists
-- **ncurse** : for bonuses only
+- **curse** : for bonuses only

 #  Method